RobertWHurst/OriginJS/readme.md

 Bind
 ----

-    Origin.bind(route, entryCallback[, exitCallback]);
+    OriginJS.bind(route, setupCallback[, tearDownCallback]);

 This method is the corner stone of this library.
 It binds your route logic to the routes of your application.

 ### Arguments

 `route`: The route you wish to bind.
-The route can contain dynamic uris such as `*`, `+`, or `:someIdHere`.
+The route can contain dynamic uris such as `*`, `+`, or `:someIdHere`. see `dynamic uris` for more details.
-`entryCallback`: The callback that will be executed when you route has been followed.
+`setupCallback`: Should be a function containing logic for constructing the content for the route.
-`exitCallback`: The callback that will be executed when a different route is loaded.
+`tearDownCallback`: Should be a function containing logic for removing the content for the route.
+This is optional.

-Both the entry callback and the exit callback are passed two arguments; the uris from the hash url, and an object with data from any `:someIdHere`s you may have in your route.
+Both the `setupCallback` and the `tearDownCallback` are passed two arguments; A uris array object for the current route, and a uris array from the route prior to the current.
+See uris array for details.

 Go
 --

-	Origin.go(url);
+	OriginJS.go(url);

 At some point you may want to trigger routes or open other pages programatically.
-This is what `Origin.go(url)` is for.
+This is what `OriginJS.go(url)` is for.
-If `Origin.bind` is ying, `Origin.go` is yang.
+If `OriginJS.bind` is ying, `OriginJS.go` is yang.

 ### Arguments